People |

 Project Summary:

-Dr. Sohns is leading research on the factors affecting inter-organizational collaboration among partners who play a role in protecting (directly or indirectly) the North Atlantic Right Whale in the Gulf of Maine.
+Dr. Sohns led research on Indigenous water justice in the Arctic, and on the factors affecting inter-organizational collaboration among partners who play a role in protecting (directly or indirectly) the North Atlantic Right Whale in the Gulf of Maine.

 Project Publications: